 The Federal Government introduced a range of unprecedented changes to Australia's foreign investment regime during 2020.
 Market commentators expressed surprise about the changes, typically forecasting they would have a chilling effect on foreign investment and restricting Australian companies' access to capital at a time when they most needed it.

-Temporary changes - \$0 threshold

-The temporary \$0 monetary threshold screening introduced in March 2020 in response to the COVID-19 pandemic meant that almost every foreign investment required FIRB notification.
+Temporary changes - \$0 threshold The temporary \$0 monetary threshold screening introduced in March 2020 in response to the COVID-19 pandemic meant that almost every foreign investment required FIRB notification.
 FIRB's processing deadlines for applications increased from 30 days to 6 months and were extended even longer in many cases.
 Non-material applications were processed very slowly during 2020.
 However, our experience with FIRB was that applications for material acquisitions were often processed in the usual 30 days and generally did not take longer than 2 months.

-From 1 January 2021, the pre-March 2020 monetary thresholds for 'notifiable actions' and 'significant' actions were reinstated.
-However, the \$0 screening threshold will continue to apply to the new categories of actions being 'notifiable national security actions' and 'reviewable national security actions.
-This new category includes starting a 'national security business', acquiring a 'direct interest' (generally 10% or above) in a 'national security business' or in an entity that carries on a 'national security business' and where the acquisition is acquiring an interest in 'national security land'.
-A 'national security business' is generally one which is involved in or connected with a 'critical infrastructure asset' (as defined in the Security of Critical Infrastructure Act 2018 (Cth) (SOCI Act)), telecommunications, defence or a national intelligence community (of either Australia or a foreign country), or their supply chains.
+From 1 January 2021, the pre-March 2020 monetary Other interesting additions to the FIRB regime include the thresholds for 'notifiable actions' and 'significant' actions introduction of a call-in power where the Treasurer may were reinstated.
+However, the \$0 screening threshold "call in" an action for review if it considers the action and/or will continue to apply to the new categories of actions the person behind it has the ability to influence an entity or being 'notifiable national security actions' and 'reviewable an Australian business thereby posing national security national security actions.'
+This new category includes concerns.
+A "call in" review can occur while an action is starting a 'national security business', acquiring a 'direct still proposed, but importantly, the Treasurer also retains interest' (generally 10% or above) in a 'national security the power to "call in" transactions for which approval was business' or in an entity that carries on a 'national security not sought for 10 years after an action has been taken.
+The business' and where the acquisition is acquiring an interest Treasurer's ability to "call in" a transaction is extinguished in 'national security land' A 'national security business' it the action is voluntarily notified and approved by issue of is generally one which is involved in or connected with a no objections notice before it is taken (subject to the last a 'critical infrastructure asset' (as defined in the Security resort power explained below). of Critical Infrastructure Act 2018 (Cth) (SOCI Act)), telecommunications, defence or a national intelligence Perhaps the most controversial change under the new community (of either Australia or a foreign country), or their framework is the Treasurer's discretionary "last resort" supply chains. power enabling it to reassess, in exceptional circumstances, previously approved investments made by foreign persons and ultimately resolve to "unwind" the transaction if they determine the investment risks Australia's national security.